Filana Therapeutics: Citizen petition to the FDA

 In August 2021, the Food and Drug Administration (FDA) received a citizen petition–filed on behalf of two whistleblowers—alleging concerns about unreliable research and potential data manipulation in Cassava Science's preclinical research for the experimental drug.
 The petition was submitted by Jordan A. Thomas, who was then with the law firm Labaton Sucharow in New York City, and requested that the FDA halt the clinical trials until the issues could be resolved.
 According to Compliance Week, Thomas certified that the petition included "information known to the petitioner which are unfavorable to the petition".
-Cassava Sciences maintained that the claims about the research data were "outlandish" and said the FDA's process had been used abusively.
-Cassava's stock value dropped 55% after the petition was filed.
+The company maintained that the claims about the research data were "outlandish" and said the FDA's process had been used abusively.
+The company's stock value dropped 55% after the petition was filed.

 The petitioners who filed the FDA complaint were identified months later, in November 2021, as neuroscientist David S. Bredt, and cardiologist Geoffrey Pitt, a professor at Weill Cornell Medical College.
 When the petition was filed, Bredt was an executive partner at a firm that raised investment capital for another biotechnology company working on Alzheimer's treatment.
 After examining the preclinical research papers, Bredt remarked that "they were making statements that were incompatible with biology and with pharmacology", and said that if the research was in fact legitimate, it should "win five Nobel Prizes".
-According to The Wall Street Journal, Cassava's initial report that the reanalysis of simufilam's effectiveness was done by "an outside lab"—later revealed to be the CUNY lab of Wang, "a longtime paid consultant to the company"—was not revealed to investors; the news had led to a doubling of the company's stock price.
+According to The Wall Street Journal, the companya's initial report that the reanalysis of simufilam's effectiveness was done by "an outside lab"—later revealed to be the CUNY lab of Wang, "a longtime paid consultant to the company"—was not revealed to investors; the news had led to a doubling of the company's stock price.
 Bredt and Pitt suspected the re-analysis had been done by Wang, which was later confirmed by Barbier.
 Barbier responded that Wang was not an employee, so he considered his lab separate.
-Among other methodological concerns, the petitioners suspected irregularities in Western blot images in papers by Wang and Burns, and were concerned that the 2020 "reanalysis" of findings by Wang had not been disclosed in Cassava's filings and that individuals enrolled in trials would be taking a drug that might not be safe.
-They shorted shares of Cassava Sciences, expecting the price of its stock to drop once problems with the research were revealed.
+Among other methodological concerns, the petitioners suspected irregularities in Western blot images in papers by Wang and Burns, and were concerned that the 2020 "reanalysis" of findings by Wang had not been disclosed in the company's filings and that individuals enrolled in trials would be taking a drug that might not be safe.
+They shorted shares, expecting the price of its stock to drop once problems with the research were revealed.
 After the stock's precipitous drop caused by the FDA petition, it was revealed that they were short sellers; Compliance Week stated that Thomas had not revealed this information when he certified the citizen petition.
-Bloomberg News reported that the August selloff of Cassava shares earned short sellers $100 million, and Compliance Week stated that Bredt and Pitt "potentially ... made millions".
+Bloomberg News reported that the August selloff shares earned short sellers $100 million, and Compliance Week stated that Bredt and Pitt "potentially ... made millions".